-His coaching career began with two seasons as a graduate assistant at Arkansas.
+His coaching career began with two seasons as a graduate assistant at Arkansas following a standout career for the Razorbacks.
 In 1998, Arkansas won its first eight games and rose to No. 9 in the national rankings on the way to sharing the SEC Western Division title and earning a berth in the Citrus Bowl.
 Lunney served as the Razorbacks' running backs coach for the bowl game and throughout the spring of 1999.
 Arkansas spent the majority of the 1999 season in the top 25 of the national rankings and finished the year with a 27-6 win over No. 14 Texas in the Cotton Bowl.